Otago Peninsula: Geography

-The peninsula was formed at the same time as the hills facing it across the harbour, as part of the large, long-extinct, Dunedin Volcano.
+The peninsula was formed at the same time as the hills facing it across the harbour, as part of the large, long-extinct Dunedin Volcano.
 Several of the peninsula's peaks, notably the aptly named Harbour Cone, demonstrate these volcanic origins.
 These rocks were built up between 13 and 10 million years ago.

 Much of the peninsula is steep hill country, with the highest points being Mount Charles (408m), Highcliff (381m), and Sandymount (320m).
-Two tidal inlets lie on the Pacific coast of the peninsula, Hoopers Inlet and Papanui Inlet.
+Two tidal inlets lie on the Pacific coast of the peninsula: Hoopers Inlet and Papanui Inlet.
 Between them is the headland of Cape Saunders.
-Nearby natural features include the 250m-high cliffs of Lovers' Leap and The Chasm.
+Nearby natural features include the 250-metre-high cliffs of Lovers' Leap and The Chasm.

-At the entrance to the Otago Harbour the peninsula rises to Taiaroa Head, home to a breeding colony of northern royal albatross, the only colony of albatross to be found on an inhabited mainland.
+At the entrance to the Otago Harbour, the peninsula rises to Taiaroa Head, home to a breeding colony of northern royal albatross, the only colony of albatross to be found on an inhabited mainland.
 The viewing centre for the albatross colony is one of the peninsula's main ecotourism attractions, along with other wildlife such as seals and yellow-eyed penguins.
 Most of the Otago Peninsula is freehold farming land, with increasing numbers of small holdings or lifestyle blocks.
 Some biodiversity sites such as Taiaroa Head are managed as sanctuaries for wildlife.
 Many species of seabirds and waders in particular may be found around the tidal inlets, including spoonbills, plovers, and herons.

 The Pacific coast of the peninsula includes several beaches that are far away enough from Dunedin to be sparsely populated even in mid-summer.
 These include Allans Beach, Boulder Beach, Victory Beach, and Sandfly Bay.

-Victory Beach, named after the 19th century shipwreck of the Victory close by, features a rock formation known locally as "The Pyramids" for its resemblance to the ancient Egyptian monuments.
+Victory Beach, named after the 19th-century shipwreck of the Victory close by, features a rock formation known locally as "The Pyramids" for its resemblance to the ancient Egyptian monuments.
 Sandfly Bay, named not for the insect but for the sand blown up by the wind, is reached via a path through some of New Zealand's tallest sand dunes, which rise for some 100 metres above the beach.

-Other tourist attractions on the peninsula include Larnach Castle, a restored Armstrong 'disappearing' gun coastal defence post, and a war memorial cairn.
+Other tourist attractions on the peninsula include Larnach Castle, a restored Armstrong disappearing-gun coastal defence post, and a war-memorial cairn.
 There are views of the city and surrounding country from Highcliff Road, which runs along the spine of the peninsula.

 The total population of the peninsula is under 10,000, with about half of these in the suburbs of Dunedin that encroach onto its western end, such as Vauxhall and Shiel Hill.
 Mostly, only the side adjacent to the Otago Harbour is populated, with several small communities dotting the length of the peninsula.
-Largest of these are Macandrew Bay (the peninsula's largest settlement, population 1,100), Portobello, and Ōtākou.
-Otākou was the site of the first permanent European settlement on the harbour, and of an early whaling station, commemorated at nearby Weller's Rock.
+The largest of these are Macandrew Bay (the peninsula's largest settlement, population 1,100), Portobello, and Otakou.
+Otakou was the site of the first permanent European settlement on the harbour, and of an early whaling station, commemorated at nearby Weller's Rock.
 There were several other whaling stations inside the harbour and outer peninsula, including the Middle Fishery Station at Harington Point.